![]() |

 Hindu God Ganesh |

-We say our farewells to our Thai friends at the hotel and there is the talk of another trip guided by our other host Mr. Amnuay and his wife later on in the week if we decide to stay.
+We say our farewells to our Thai friends at the hotel, and there is talk of another trip guided by our other host, Mr. Amnuay, and his wife, later in the week if we decide to stay.

-European sausage would come fatter & darker in color with slits cut along the top.
-In the morning we would have breakfast sausage which would be from the same vat only lighter beige and small in size.
-These are not MEAT sausage as we know and most likely are soy base meats with the same dull taste no matter the LOOK.
+In contrast, European sausage tends to be fatter and darker in color, often with slits cut along the top.
+In the mornings, we usually have breakfast sausage, which comes from the same batch but is lighter in color and smaller in size.
+These sausages are not the meat varieties we're familiar with and are most likely soy-based, sharing a similarly dull taste regardless of their appearance.

 ![]() |